The University of Florida (Anthropology)

 I scored high on the GRE as a condition of getting into graduate school in Linguistics.
 I have successfully tutored graduate students in several different fields to help them with various writing projects such as research reports or professional articles.
 As an adjunct professor of EFL at college level, I have taught reading, writing, and communication classes.
 In preparation for tutoring the LSAT, I have studied the old LSAT exams.
 I feel qualified to tutor for the GRE except for the section on mathematics.
 Someone else could, no doubt, do a better job than I.

 My years of using the IPA (International Phonetic Alphabet) in my teaching foreign students the sounds of English--how to make them and how to recognize them in speech--surely qualifies me to teach elementary phonics.
 More specifically, I have helped several of my grandchildren and other children of my acquaintance learn to read through phonics.
-I'm a great believer in the usefulness of phonics as a tool.
+I'm a great believer in the usefulness of phonics as a tool for reading.

 As an English teacher (ESOL), I have honed my skills as proofreader to such an extent that I proofread compulsively and involuntarily, helplessly noting the typos and incorrect words in everything I read.
 As a linguist by training, I am nonjudgmental about people's use of language in communication.
 But often an error in usage, especially in writing, can cause troublesome ambiguity that wastes time and energy.
 So I hope my uncomfortable compulsion can be put to good use!
 I have experience as a teacher of English writing classes, as sometime proofreader and editor of two small local newspapers and of a literary journal with national distribution.